 - 1. Create a Sensor network environment for different type of applications - 2.
 Design ad-hoc and sensor network architectures using QoS and Congestion control mechanisms - 3.
 Apply appropriate routing algorithms for different network environments - 4.
 Analyze the working of ad-hoc and sensor network for various applications - 5.
-Deploy security mechanisms in the wireless ad-hoc and sensor networks.
+Deploy security mechanisms in the wireless ad-hoc and sensor networks - 6.
+Compare the the various protocols used in wireless sensor network